ZedDeeCee/ZedDeeCee.github.io/_posts/2023-09-06-reading-scourge-between-the-stars.md

 > Jacklyn sobbed.
 This was a face that she did know.
 It wasn’t the exact plate that Kimberly had started wearing after the engagement that ruined her real face, but it was the same model—the same shape, the same color.
 And it had the same effect on Jacklyn.

-Kimberly is Jacklyn's sister.
-I think the author thought that this revelation might explain Jacklyn's behaviour earlier in the book where she got rankled and stuff, but Watson isn't using Kimberly's face, only a similar face plate (which I imagine is something like a helmet), which makes her behaviour even more unreasonable.
+I think the author thought that this revelation might explain Jacklyn's behaviour earlier in the book where she got rankled and stuff, but Watson isn't using Kimberly's face, only a similar face plate (which I imagine is something like a helmet?), which makes her behaviour even more unreasonable.
 Was her whole beef with Otto down to him using the same model and color faceplate that her sister had used?
 He probably didn't even know!
 What a petty woman!
 And why was this revealed only at the end of the book?
 A reasonable person would have had noticed the similarity and had an emotional reaction right at the start of the book.
 In this case, it is more than a hundred pages between Jackyln being spooked by Watson and having the appropriate emotional reaction.
 Talk about 'distant' writing!

 Let's move on to another incident where I was taken completely out of the story.